cmbata1/music-generation-project/README.md

 This version requires no installation.

-⚠️ Note: On first run, the app may download the processed dataset (~300 MB) from cloud storage if it is not cached.
+⚠️ Note: This app runs on the free Streamlit Cloud.
+If inactive, it may take 30–60 seconds to wake and download the processed dataset (~300 MB) on the first run.
+Once cached, subsequent runs load instantly.
-This may take several seconds depending on your connection.
-Subsequent runs use the cached copy and load instantly.

 ---